Full 2014 Chrysler Town and Country Review

 Seat comfort is generally adequate in the Town & Country, although deeply reclined seatback cushions in the second and especially third rows can make for an odd seating posture.
 Headroom is sparse in the third row, too, though only adults are likely to notice.

 One of the Town & Country's strongest selling points is the Stow 'n Go functionality of the second-row seats, allowing them to fold flat into the floor at the simple tug of a lever.
 The 60/40-split third-row seat also folds flat (power-folding capability is optional), and it can also be flipped backward to create handy chairs for tailgate parties.
 With all seats folded flat, the cargo area measures 143.8 cubic feet, a competitive figure for a minivan.
 With the seats in place, there are still a healthy 33 cubes behind the third row.

 Edmunds.com editors of different heights have observed that the 2014 Chrysler Town & Country's pedals are mounted unusually close to the driver seat, and this, along with limited seat-track travel, restricts legroom and can make this minivan uncomfortable on longer trips.
 If you can find a good position behind the wheel, you'll find that the big Chrysler drives pretty well, with adequate handling for a minivan and good passing punch from the V6.
-There's ample engine noise under hard acceleration, however, and gearchanges from the six-speed automatic transmission can be abrupt and even rough at times.
+There's a lot of engine noise under hard acceleration, however, and shifts from the six-speed automatic transmission can be abrupt and even rough at times.

 We're not overly impressed with the ride quality, either.
 Compared with the competition, the Chrysler's ride isn't as composed or refined on rough roads.
-Finally, some drivers may find the steering effort on the heavy side, which is a bit incongruous in a family hauler.
+On the other hand, the Town & Country's steering is impressively precise and informative by minivan standards.